 For setting out angles of any magnitude it may be used and it may serve to take the bearing of the line because it has a magnetic compass at the top.

 Working of Cross Staff:

-Up to 90o, 60o, 30o, and 10o, the sides of the cross staff were usually marked with degree scales and it helps in determining your angle.
+Up to 90o, 60o, 30o, and 10o, the sides of the cross-staff were usually marked with degree scales, which helps determine your angle.